About Kristal Fishing Reels

 Kristal XF 655 M LW: Totally awesome choice for both catching swordfish, and pulling dredges.

 Kristal XF 655 Broadbill: This is the mac daddy reel, has variable speed, manual override handle, level wind, and fully programmable.

-The XF models have maximum drag capability of 150 LBS.
+The XF models have a maximum drag capability of 150 LBS.
 These are the largest reels, larger bodies, largest line capacity, and the most pulling power of any reel.
 The XFs can pull the heaviest triple tiered dredges.
-An XF can hold a custom spool size of 2800 yds of 65 LB Jerry Brown solid braid, or 2500 yds of spliceable Jerry Brown 100 LB Hollow Core , which has a thinner diameter than the Jerry Brown 80 LB hollow core braid.
+An XF can hold a custom spool size of 2800 yds of 65 LB Jerry Brown solid braid, or 2500 yds of spliceable Jerry Brown 100 LB Hollow Core, which has a thinner diameter than the Jerry Brown 80 LB hollow-core braid.